Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

 Let’s chat

 If you’re interested in learning more, I offer free 15-minute consultations.
-These are no-obligation meet-and-greets to learn more about me, my process, and to see if we might fit together for this work.
+These are no-obligation meet-and-greets to learn more about me, my process, ask any questions you may have, and for both of us to see if we might fit together for this work.
 Please book here.

 I know that therapy is a major, and often life-changing commitment.
 Don’t hesitate to reach out to see if we’re a good fit, or if I can try to help in finding someone who might be.